About Organic Foods

 Are non-organic foods harmful?

-Organic foods are hormone and GMO-free, contain fewer pesticides (if any), use fewer preservatives and often harbor a higher level of nutrients.
-Food additives and preservatives—and even some anti-biotic resistant bacteria—in non-organic foods can have toxic effects on the body and contribute to long-term health issues, though more studies need to be done to prove the severity of these claims.
-Those with food sensitivities may also find organic foods easier to digest than their more heavily processed alternatives.
+Organic foods are hormone and GMO-free, contain fewer pesticides (if any), use fewer preservatives and often contain a higher level of nutrients.
+Food additives and preservatives—and even some antibiotic resistant bacteria—in non-organic foods can have toxic effects on the body and contribute to long-term health issues, although more studies need to be done to prove the severity of these claims.
+Individuals with food sensitivities may also find organic foods easier to digest than non-organic or more heavily processed alternatives.

 Why don’t we all eat organic foods?

 It may seem like a natural choice to switch to a purely organic diet for the reasons listed above, but many people are hesitant for a few reasons:

 - Organic foods tend to be higher priced than regular foods because of the cost to produce them and the extensive certification process, which takes time and resources.
 This prevents many families who would otherwise switch from doing so because they have to maintain their budget.

 - Volume of Studies.
 There may need to be more long-term studies on the positive impacts of eating organic to convince the masses that making the switch is worth it.